-Participation in TPS is required as part of the activity requirement for a custodial parent under age 20 applying for or receiving TANF, if they do not have their high school diploma or GED.
+When referred to TPS, cooperation with RSP development and management is required as part of the activity requirement for a custodial parent under age 20 applying for or receiving TANF, if they do not have their high school diploma or GED.
 A teen parent under age 20 who does not have their high school diploma or GED must attend elementary school, high school, literacy training, English as a second language (ESL), or GED classes.

 When a teen parent who does not have a high school diploma or GED applies for TANF, the eligibility worker completes a brief RSP that only includes keeping an appointment with Teen Parent Services (TPS).